FINALLY!! Kindergarten – First Grade Calendar Notebooks for 2017-2018 are here!

 What is included in the Kindergarten-First Grade Calendar Notebook?

-The Kindergarten-First Grade Calendar Notebook has undergone a face lift!
+As usual, the Kindergarten-First Grade Calendar Notebook has undergone its yearly face lift!
 You’ll find different fonts, different pictures, and a few added pages.

 Even if your child used this notebook last year, this year’s will seem new since the pages are slightly different.
 The concepts are very similar, however.